timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 ## Publication Server as a Service

-The Publication Server and repository content have different demands on their availability and reachability.
-While the repository content MUST be highly available to any RP worldwide, only publishers need to access the Publication Server.
-Depending on the specific setup, this may allow for additional access restrictions in this context.
-For example, the Publication Server can limit access to known source IP addresses or apply rate limits.
+The CA-facing publication engine and public-facing repository services have different requirements on their availability and reachability.
+While the publication engine only needs to be accessed by publishers, the repository content MUST be highly available to any RP worldwide.
+Depending on the specific setup, this may allow for additional access restrictions in this context: for example, the publication engine can limit access to known publisher source IP addresses or apply rate limits.

-If the Publication Server is unavailable for some reason, this will prevent Publishers from making updated RPKI objects available.
-The most immediate impact of this is that the publisher cannot distribute new issuances or revocations of ROAs, ASPAs or BGPsec Router Certificates for the duration of this outage.
-Thus, in effect, it cannot signal changes in its routing operations.
-If the outage persists for an extended period, then RPKI Manifests, CRLs, and Signed Objects might became stale, hampering for example BGP Origin Validation ([@!RFC6811]).

-For this reason, the Publication Server MUST be highly available.
+If the publication engine is unavailable for some reason, this will prevent publishers from making new RPKI material available.
+The most immediate impact of this is that the publisher cannot distribute new issuances and revocations of ROAs ([@!RFC9582]), ASPAs ([@?I-D.ietf-sidrops-aspa-profile]), and BGPsec Router Certificates ([@!RFC8209]) for the duration of this outage.
+Thus, in effect, the resource holder cannot inform the world about changes to its routing intentions.
+If the outage persists for an extended period, then RPKI Manifests, CRLs, and Signed Objects cached by RPs will became stale, in turn hampering, for example, BGP Origin Validation ([@!RFC6811]).
+For the aforementioned reasons, the publication engine MUST be highly available.
-Measuring the availability of the Publication Server in a round-trip fashion is recommended by monitoring the publication of objects.
-Maintenance windows SHOULD be planned and communicated to publishers.
-This makes publishers aware of the root cause for disruption in the Publication Server, as well as supporting them more generally in their administration of their RPKI CA and associated systems.

-## Availability

-Short outages of an [@!RFC8181] Publication Server will not affect RPs as long as the corresponding RRDP and rsync repositories remain available.
-However, such outages prevent publishers from updating their ROAs and reissuing their manifests and CRLs in a timely manner.

-The propagation time between ROA issuance and the ultimate use of the resulting VRPs in routers is described in table 2 of [@rpki-time-in-flight], as at the time of that study.
-That propagation time was between 15 and 95 minutes for the CAs and associated repositories that were analysed.
-As seen in the study, the delay between signing and publication can be a major contributor to long propagation times.
+Research ([@rpki-time-in-flight]) on RPKI material propagation time, specifically the delay period between issuance of ROAs and the eventual application of the resulting Validated ROA Payloads in Internet routing, showed that propagation time ranged between 15 and 95 minutes for the CAs and associated repositories that were part of the study.
+The study highlighted how the delay between signing and publication can be a major contributor to long propagation times.

-The potential unavailability of a Publication Server adds to this propagation delay.
-Publication Servers SHOULD therefore aim for high availability of the [@!RFC8181] publication protocol service.
+It is RECOMMENDED to monitor the availability and latency of publication engines in a round-trip fashion by keeping track of expected and observed appearance of re-issued objects.

+To make publishers aware of the root cause of disruption in the publication engine and allow them to plan accordingly ahead of time, maintenance windows SHOULD be planned and communicated to publishers.

 ## Data Loss

 Publication Servers MUST aim to minimise data loss.
-If a server restore is needed and a content regression has occurred, then the server MUST perform an RRDP session reset.
+If a server restore was needed and a content regression occurred (e.g., restoration from a slightly out-of-date backup), then the server MUST perform an RRDP session reset.

-Publishing CAs typically only check in with their Publication Server when they have changes that need to be published.
-As a result, they may not be aware if the server performed a restore and their content regressed to an earlier state.
+CAs typically only check in with their publication server when they have produced changes in RPKI material that need to be shared with the world.
+As a result, the CA may not be aware if the server performed a restore and their content regressed to an earlier state.
 This could result in a number of problems:

- - The published ROAs no longer reflect the CA's intentions.
+ - The currently published ROAs no longer reflect the CA's intentions.
  - The CA might not reissue their Manifest or CRL in time, because they operated under the assumption that the currently-published Manifest and CRL have not yet became stale.